jvlehtonen/brutenib/README.md

 cmake3 for el7 can be found from EPEL repository.

-Running requires that commands 'rocker' and 'shaep' are on the path.
+Running requires that commands 'awk', 'rocker' and 'shaep' are on the path.
 * ROCKER: http://www.medchem.fi/rocker/
 * ShaEP: http://users.abo.fi/mivainio/shaep/